girlscript/winter-of-contributing/Web_Development/Javascript/Git and Bash/readme.md

 #### How to install Git

 - `Windows` users can go to their official [website](https://git-scm.com/) and download git bash.
-- For `Mac` users , Git already comes installed with their `MacOS`. you can check whether it is installed not by opening up your terminal and type.
+- For `Mac` users , Git already comes installed with their `MacOS`. you can check whether it is installed or not by opening up your terminal and type.
 ```shell
 git -version
 ```